 1. Truecaller makes Money by providing Premium Services to its Users

 Truecaller earns the biggest part of its revenue by charging for its premium services.
-Instead of fix monthly of annual charges Truecaller provides a lot of facilities for premium members.
+Instead of fix monthly of annual charges, Truecaller provides a lot of facilities for premium members.
 Premium services of Truecaller are starting from $0.99 per month.
 It depends on what facilities or services you want to avail.
-Truecaller premium users have blue badge on their profile.
-As of now you can access following facilities if you pay Truecaller:
+Truecaller Premium users have a blue badge on their profile.
+As of now, you can access following facilities if you pay Truecaller:

-- See who viewed your profile: Users can see who have visited their profile and how many times they have been visited by other users.
+- Viewers on your profile: Users can see who have visited their profile and how many times they have been visited by other users.
 Not only this, you can also see the time of visit!
-As of now this facility is only available for Android users.
+As of now, this facility is only available for Android users.

-- No More ads! : Users can get rid of annoying advertisements by just paying Truecaller for premium services.
+- Erasing advertisements: Users can get rid of annoying advertisements by just paying Truecaller for premium services.
 The browsing of contact can be a lot easier and smoother after it.

-Advertisement is the very important way to making revenue for Truecaller.
-You must have experience advertisement pop ups during browsing through the App.
-The android version of Truecaller also contains incentives based advertisement.
-Sponsor pay and ad networks are used.
-For example- there is an option to get 1 day of Truecaller premium membership for free watching one sponsored video, this would also generate decent revenue.
+Advertisements are a very important way of revenue generation for Truecaller.
+You must have experience advertisement pop-ups during browsing through the App.
+Sponsor pay and advertisement channels are used.
+For example- you can get premium membership of Truecaller for free for 1 complete day for watching one complete featured video, this will also generate good revenue.

 Truecaller App is only free for Android Users.
-For rest of I phone and blackberry users it is not a free affair.
-Truecaller makes money by charging cost to I phone and Blackberry App users.
-For I phone users, Truecaller costs INR 120 per month only, same case with Blackberry and Windows users!
-Though it is free for android users, if they want to switch to premium account, the only option left is to buy it.
+For rest of iPhone and Blackberry users, it is not a free affair.
+Truecaller makes money by charging the cost to I-phone and Blackberry App users.
+For I phone users, Truecaller costs INR 120 per month only, the same case with Blackberry and Windows users!
+Though it is free for Android users, if they want to switch to a premium account, the only option left is to buy it.